To Charge or Not to Charge: Evidence from a Health Products Experiment in Uganda

 The relative drop in demand following free distributions was the same whether the product was offered by a for-profit entity or an NGO.
 There was also no effect of having received a product for free on the demand for the different water purification product, suggesting that the lower demand, or anchoring effect, persists only for the same or similar products.
 In sum, while lower prices today can dampen future demand by setting low price reference points, opportunities to learn the value of a new product may counteract this effect.

 Fischer, Greg, Dean Karlan, Margaret McConnell, and Pia Raffler.
-“Short-term Subsidies and Seller Type: A Health Products Experiment in Uganda.
-Working Paper June 2018.
+2019.
+“Short-term Subsidies and Seller Type: A Health Products Experiment in Uganda."
+Journal of Development Economics 137: 110-124.